The stench of death, decay and shit permeated the air.

 With that, Grayson turned back around, continuing their advance.
 Off in the distance, he saw a leafless dead-looking tree.
 Beyond the tree was a tall, abandoned building.
 According to his scouts, this was where the enemies where hiding out.
 He decided the tree was where they would get ready for their attack.

-As they got closer to the tree, they noticed something odd about it.
+As they got closer to the tree, they noticed several black birds circling above it while many others perched on the limbs and... something else.
 He stopped his battalion with an out reached hand and continued alone.

 Many of the bodies were women.
 They were stripped naked with whip marks canvasing their bodies.
 Dried blood stained their skins, but what truly shocked Grayson was the blood between their legs.

-‘Rape,’ He thought as he clenched his teeth.
+He clenched his teeth.
 He could practically smell the seed left inside them.

 The few men that were amongst the women only had whip marks.
 But from their bulging eyes and swollen blue-gray faces, they were hung while still alive.